All Episodes

 I also invited him aboard our legendary polar expedition ship, the MS Explorer, to visit the Arctic.

-Well, the legendary Polar Expedition ship had at least five faults at its last inspection.
+Well, the legendary polar expedition ship had at least five faults at its last inspection.

-Maritime record show the MV.
+Maritime records show the MV.

 Anyway, it was a bunch of eco-warriors.